 –The Canturbury Tales, Geoffrey Chaucer

 Bagpipes have long been associated with the Scottish Highland clans, weddings, funerals, and have a long history in the country’s regimental life.
-Paired with drums as a marching band instrument, the sound will make your heart leap out of your chest.
-Just Google a video of an Edinburgh Military Tattoo performance and you’ll see what I mean.
-Goosebumps.
-Pure goosebumps!
-All I can say is when I die, pipe me out to ‘Amazing Grace’ and I will go on to my reward a complete woman.
+When played alongside drums as a marching band instrument, the sound will make your heart leap out of your chest.
+Just Google a video of an Edinburgh Military Tattoo performance, and you’ll see what I mean.
+Goosebumps!

-Friend, I’m so glad you stopped by today.
-I hope you enjoyed learning a little bit about this most interesting and unique instrument.
-I will leave you with a poem I found by one of Scotland’s sons, Robert Louis Stevenson.
+Friends, I’m so glad you stopped by today.
+I hope you enjoyed learning a little bit about this most exciting and unique instrument.
+I will leave you with a poem I found by Scottish poet Robert Louis Stevenson.
 Until next time…

 The Piper by Robert Louis Stevenson